Prag8855/aab/frontend/content/glossary/Kita.md

     guides/how-to-get-a-kitagutschein.md
 ---

 The *Kita* or *Kindertagesstätte* is a type of preschool or daycare centre for children who are under 6 years old.
-Every child in Germany is entitled to a place in a *Kita*.
+Every child in Germany is entitled to free childcare in a *Kita*.

 **[How to find a Kita in Berlin ➞](/guides/how-to-find-a-kita-in-berlin)**